bailey27/cppcryptfs/README.md

 cppcryptfs
 ------

-**Warning**: As per [this](https://github.com/rfjakob/gocryptfs/issues/50) discussion, you should only store the created .gocryptfs.conf if your password is strong.
+**IMPORTANT**: As per [this](https://github.com/rfjakob/gocryptfs/issues/50) discussion, you should only store the created gocryptfs.conf in the cloud if your password is strong.
+If an attacker obtains your .gocryptfs.conf, then they will be able to throw whatever resources they have at a brute force attack on your encrypted password.
+Increasing scryptn will slow them down (see below)  The developer keeps his .gocryptfs.conf in the cloud and uses a very strong password.

 cppcryptfs is based on the design of [gocryptfs](https://github.com/rfjakob/gocryptfs), an encrypted overlay filesystem written in Go.